 Demonstrate you know what it takes to lead

 Your ability to lead others is, obviously, essential to the role and is assessed throughout the selection process.
-You need an understanding of what it takes to be a successful leader in retail: ‘We are looking for candidates to motivate teams of 15–30 employees in each of the 3-4 stores they manage,’ says Richard.
+You need an understanding of what it takes to be a successful leader in retail: ‘We are looking for candidates to motivate teams of 15 to 30 employees in each of the 3 to 4 stores they manage,’ says Richard.
 ‘They should be able to use their own distinct leadership personalities to get the best out of their store staff.’

 So, among other things, candidates require an understanding of:

-- the aims and constraints of working in retail – for example, the need to make a profit, an awareness of the competition in the local area
+- the aims and constraints of working in retail – for example, the need to make a profit and the competition in the local area

 - motivational techniques – such as setting clear expectations, ensuring fairness and finding a range of ways to reward good performance